-The U.S. Commodity Futures Trading Commission’s (CFTC) Whistleblower Program, created by the Dodd-Frank Act, provides monetary incentives to individuals who come forward to report possible violations of the Commodity Exchange Act.
-It also provides anti-retaliation protections for whistleblowers who share information with the CFTC.
+The Commodity Futures Trading Commission's (CFTC) Whistleblower Program, created by the Dodd-Frank Act, provides monetary incentives to individuals who come forward to report possible violations of the Commodity Exchange Act.
+It also provides anti-retaliation protections for whistleblowers.
 The CFTC’s Whistleblower Office administers the program.

 Under the Whistleblower Program:

 - The CFTC pays monetary awards to eligible whistleblowers who voluntarily provide the CFTC with original information about violations of the Commodity Exchange Act (CEA) that leads the CFTC to bring a successful enforcement action resulting in monetary sanctions exceeding $1,000,000.

 - The CFTC pays monetary awards to eligible whistleblowers whose information leads to the successful enforcement of a Related Action brought by another governmental entity and certain other entities that is based on original information voluntarily submitted by a whistleblower to the CFTC that led to the successful enforcement of an action brought by the CFTC.

 - The total amount of an award for an eligible enforcement action is between 10% and 30% of the amount of monetary sanctions collected in the CFTC's enforcement action or a Related Action.
 If multiple whistleblowers are granted awards in an action, the total award amount is still limited to between 10% and 30% of the amount of the monetary sanctions collected.

 - Whistleblowers have certain protections regarding confidentiality of their identity.